LancePowers/crud-assessment-6/node-postgres-todo/notes.md

 #Half-assed Vegan
 1. A vegan can choose the days they want to be a vegan.
-2. xpost route for schedule
+2. x Post route for schedule
 2. Angular form on client.
 1. A vegan can change the days they want to be a vegan.
 A vegan can be matched with another vegan.